ninchat/ninchat-python/docs/client.rst

 with Go and CFFI.
 It's using the same codebase as the ninchat-go and ninchat-js repositories.

-The ninchat.client.session and ninchat.client.adapter packages contain an older client implementation, based on ws4py.
+The ninchat.client.legacy package contain an older client implementation, based on ws4py.

 Session implementations